Pink-billed lark

 The pink-billed lark (Spizocorys conirostris) is a species of lark in the family Alaudidae found in southern Africa.

 Its natural habitat is subtropical or tropical dry lowland grassland.
+It is described as having a low breeding success rate.

 Taxonomy and systematics

 The pink-billed lark was originally classified within the genus Alauda.
 Some authorities have placed the pink-billed lark in the genus Calandrella.